 If any condition or requirement imposed by this Article contains an actual, implied or apparent conflict with another provision of this Article, the more restrictive condition or requirement controls.

-If any condition or requirement imposed by this Article contains an actual, implied or apparent conflict with any condition or requirement of any other provision of the Town of Harvard's Bylaws, the provisions of this Article control.
+If any condition or requirement imposed by this Article contains an actual, implied or apparent conflict with any condition or requirement of any other provision of the Town of Hamilton's Bylaws, the provisions of this Article control.

 Text and Graphics.
 Illustrations, photographs and graphics are included in this Article to illustrate the intent and requirement of the text.
 In the case of a conflict between the text of this Article and any illustrations, the text governs.